8 Best Examples of Mental Health Videos for Students

 3. Tom has Separation Anxiety Disorder

-This animated video from TeenMentalHealth.Org delicately tackles a common problem among kindergarten-aged children: being afraid of new things.
+This mental health video for students from TeenMentalHealth.Org delicately tackles a common problem among kindergarten-aged children: being afraid of new things.
 The root of this fear is from a friendly character named Worry Dragon.
 This positive approach to anxiety relieves the tension of mental health towards children, those who are very sensitive and vulnerable.
-With ordinary life scenes like the first day at school, making new friends, kindergarten students are presented how their unreasonable worries form.
+With ordinary life scenes like the first day at school, making new friends, kindergarten students are presented with how their unreasonable worries form.
 These fears will go away if you talk to your mom or an adult, and the Worry Dragon will be gone.

 The warm colors of the animation create a soothing feeling for kids.
 A conversational voice-over is also a plus point for this video.